pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 # Upgrade Notes for Upgrades within Pimcore 5

+## Version 5.8.2
+- Checkbox is tri-state from now on (null, true, false).
+Default value can be set for editmode.
+Null means that inheritance is enabled, otherwise it isn't.
+Until now, inheritance was enabled also for false value.

 ## Version 5.8.0
 - Add PathFormatter interface, static path formatters are now deprecated and will be removed with Version 6.0.
 You can read more about that [here](../../../05_Objects/01_Object_Classes/05_Class_Settings/14_Path_Formatter.md).